Assistance programs Montgomery County Maryland.

 Montgomery County Community Action Agency is the local poverty fighting agency.
 The community action agency can be reached at (240)-777-1697.
 They administer programs including Head Start, Volunteer Income Tax Assistance (VITA), and provide support from the Takoma East Silver Spring (TESS) Center.
 The goal is around employment, including addressing needed transportation such as bus passes, gasoline cards, and other costs.
 More on free gasoline cards for commuting.

 Adventist Community Services of Greater Washington, Inc. – Also serves the needy in Montgomery County Maryland, and the charity/non-profit may be able to provide clothing, food vouchers and financial assistance for electric and utility bills when funds are available.
 They can also facilitate education, career counseling, and job training.
 501 Sligo Avenue, Silver Spring Maryland, 20910.
 Dial 301-585-6556.

 Montgomery County, Office of Home Energy Programs – Runs many of the local utility and heating bill assistance programs.
 Can provide EUSP grants and MEAP to low income eligible families, renters, and homeowners.
 The funds can be used to pay the bills towards the cost of heating bills in the winter and electricity year round.

-Thanksgiving and Christmas assistance is arranged as part of the Holiday Giving Project.
+Free Thanksgiving and Christmas assistance is arranged as part of the Holiday Giving Project.
 Parents with a referral (and children) can be given free toys or food baskets.
 There are also gift certificates to buy presents, Thanksgiving turkeys, and other needed items.
 Read more free Christmas and holiday help Montgomery County.

 Montgomery County Housing Stabilization Services offers crisis and prevention programs.
 The organization offers case management services for homeless families.
 Also talk to a social worker to determine eligibility for financial assistance including utility bill help, eviction prevention, mortgage assistance, fuel assistance, funds for paying water bills, and limited burial reimbursement.
 Referrals are always available.
 12900 Middlebrook Road, Germantown MD, 20874, dial 240-777-4448